BatFace/theRhymeReplacer/README.md

 # The Rhyme Replacer
 Command line Python program replacing words in a source text with rhyming ones taken from a database.
+So you can go from something like this:

+        This poem is not very good,
+        I hope that it is understood.

+to something like this:

+        THIS JEROBOAM SAYS CLOT BARRIE OUTBID,
+        GUY SCOPE THAT REFIT WIZ GOOD.

 ## You will need
 * Python3